illumos/ipd/ipd/0034/README.md

 paths.
 (THey can change to listing e.g. /kernel/drv/${KARCH}/driver instead of enumerating them for each architecture.)

+None of this has any effect on platform names (i86pc, i86hvm, or possible future platform implementation names.
+Multiple platforms can share the same kernel architecture.)

 ## Future Directions

 It seems somewhat unlikley that we will ever need to support both